How to: Soft and Casual Cat_eye makeup

 You will need:

-- Eyeshadows (nude, pale pink, one tone up pastel pink, dusty pink, darker dusty pink and peach)
+nude, pale pink, one tone up pastel pink, dusty pink, darker dusty pink and peach

-Before starting make sure your eye area is clean, and use a primer.
-Mainly so the colours don’t stain your skin!
+Before starting make sure your eye area is clean and that you have applied a primer.
+Mainly so the eyeshadows don’t stain your skin!

 Your step by step for a pretty cat eye look:

 Using the nude eyeshadow and a fluffy brush, swirl over your entire eyelid.
 This helps with blending and provides an evenly coloured base.